 Once your baby gains some pounds and some head control, you are going to want something more supportive and comfortable.
 There are soft carriers and structured carriers.
 A soft carrier (I recommend the absolute best one below), gives your baby head and neck support, so you can start using those around 4 months.
 To use a structured carrier, you will have to wait until your child is at least 6 months old or can easily hold his or her head up.

 I should also mention that some of these carriers are pricey, but the good thing is that they last until your child hits about 40 pounds (about three or four).
 They are all incredibly durable so you can use them for a few years for multiple children, which makes for a long life for these packs.
 If you use them enough, you will definitely get your money’s worth.

 Features To Look For in the Best Hiking Carrier

-Hiking carriers come with a variety of features to pick and choose from. so decide what are important to you.
-Features that hiking carriers can have are:
+Hiking carriers come with a variety of features to pick and choose from, so you will have to decide what is important to you.

 - Integrated sunshade – one of the more important features I would say.
 Keep your baby out of the sun and in the sunburn free zone

 - Storage– definitely important to consider if you plan on hiking alone.
 You’ll need plenty of room for water, snacks, diapers, and extra layers.

 - Weight – every pound counts when you’re hiking up and down hills while carrying a child and gear on your back.

 - Child headrest – If your little one can sleep on the go, the headrests on some of these packs are key.